pombredanne/twoq/README.rst

 parts of Python's functional programming support in one place and chains it to incoming and outgoing queues.

 Includes Python 2 <-> 3 compatibility aids.
+And some useful patterns buried in the standard library.

 Mirrored on https://github.com/kwarterthieves/twoq/